This is the H1. It must be filled.

 Columns

 Don’t use newspaper-style columns.
-They can be hard to read for dyslexic users.
+They can be hard to read for dyslexic users or people using screen magnification.

 This is an example of columns in a ‘Text’ section.